upodesta/inlone/_posts/2017-6-3-working-with-us-following-free-benefits-are-also-available.md

 - Translator : A built-in-translator helps to read or send mails in own preferred languages.

 - IMAP & POP : Mailboxes are accessible through IMAP and POP.
 It can be set up conveniently in desktop and mobile email program.
-Even easily managable with [GMAIL](https://mail.google.com), [Outlook] (https://outlook.live.com), [Yahoo](https://mail.yahoo.com) even with [Thunderbird](https://www.mozilla.org/en-US/thunderbird).
+Even easily managable with [Gmail](https://mail.google.com), [Outlook](https://outlook.live.com), [Yahoo](https://mail.yahoo.com) even with [Thunderbird](https://www.mozilla.org/en-US/thunderbird).

 - Task Manager : A simple task manager built into mailbox lets anybody to kepp a to-do list.